James4Ever0/notes/OneKVM, PiKVM.md

 For example, under this U-Boot repo, one can find the OneCloud device tree file under `lede/target/linux/meson/files/arch/arm/dts/meson8b-onecloud.dts`.

 You need to change `host` to `otg`.

 ---

+For Raspberry Pi 3B+, one can use a micro-USB to two USB-A power/data spliter.

+---